ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 {% image_custom image="/assets/img/pages/blog/images/vscode_shortcuts_open_close_sidebar.gif" width="50" lightbox %}

-In some moments, this helps you a lot.
+In some situations, this will help you a lot.

 ### Go to a specific line